 If you want to cheat, make a sequel to an existing Christmas hit, and release it in theaters.
 It doesn’t have to be good.

 If you are releasing your film theatrically, nail that opening weekend.
 Promote your movie to get enough people to see it while it’s in theaters.
 Shoot to break records.
-2018’s The Grinch achieved record-breaking box office success, with a record-breaking promotional budget of over $120 million.
+2018’s The Grinch achieved record-breaking box office success, but with a record-breaking promotional budget of over $120 million.